 Unlike my last visit, this time, as I ended up in Shimla in monsoon, I didn’t find myself too lost.
-Its mall road was breathable and highlights state library and Christ church were not crammed with people.
-Most of the crowd, as I roamed and explored the mall road was of local families.
+The Mall Road in Shimla was breathable, and so were other highlights like State Library and Christ Church.
+Most people, as I roamed around and found, were also locals.

 Similarly, Chail looked even more breathable.
 During my 2 day stay in Chail, I hardly found any tourists around.
 The entire vibrancy of the wilderness, with an added green and fresh smell of the jungle, was just a plus.

-Because for most of us, the idea of visiting mountains is finding peace and tranquility (while ticking off some popular highlights at the same time) I will suggest staying in Chail and doing a day trip to Shimla.
+Because for most of us, the idea of visiting mountains is finding peace and tranquillity (while ticking off some popular highlights at the same time) I will suggest staying in Chail and doing a day trip to Shimla.

 From prices to the exclusivity of the place, Chail offers a much better experience when it comes to staying.
 What’s better is, parking and getting to Chail is not a daunting experience as dealing with Shimla’s traffic and later finding parking there, actually is.

-Additionally, if you follow the main highway that connects Chandigarh to Shimla and goes straight to Shimla, the drive isn’t very picturesque, but Chail to Shimla drive is meant for a memorable drive.
+Additionally, if you follow the main highway that connects Chandigarh to Shimla, the drive isn’t very picturesque.
+But Chail to Shimla drive is meant for a memorable drive.

 So yea, both Chail and Shimla offer a different experience.
-Stay in Chail and save some money.
-Do a day trip to Shimla, explore its highlights and enjoy a beautiful drive that is Chail-Shimla Road.
+Stay in Chail to save some money and do a day trip to Shimla.